LocalCoinIS/dev.bitshares.works/docs/knowledge_base/trn_proposed_transactions.rst

 .. image:: ../_images/trn-proposed1.png
-        :alt: BitShares
+        :alt: LocalCoin
         :width: 700px
         :align: center

 ..
-Note:: that each account in the figure can carry a **different weight**. :ref:`Read more information about Multi-Signature, Weights, and Threshold. <bts-multi-sign>`
+Note:: that each account in the figure can carry a **different weight**. :ref:`Read more information about Multi-Signature, Weights, and Threshold. <llc-multi-sign>`

 |